shapeoko/Docs/content/wiring_2.md

 This is the terminal block method.
 This method is quite easy, but requires that you make some preparations **WHILE** you are assembling the machine (mounting the terminal blocks).
 It is especially suited if you have short motor leads, or want to expand your machine beyond the reach of your motor leads.

-**Note:** The photographs show one way to do the wiring, but it would be better to follow the electronics layout svg wiring diagram.
-Eventually the photographs will be re-taken.
+**Note:** The photographs are in greyscale, so as to not influence how one wires things up.
+Please follow the wiring diagram.

 ![Z-axis wiring with terminal blocks](wiring/rear_rendered_with_tb.png)